top of page

 How it works

 The goal is to validate (complete) each emotion on the board, as a group.
 Players take turns, either landing on a feeling or a prompt card.
-They then complete the corresponding skill or discussion prompt.
+They then complete the next corresponding emotion, skill or discussion prompt.

-Prompts
+Sample Prompts

 The game progresses until all feelings are “validated,” or time runs out.
 Example prompts include: